-Then, you will create categories for each kind of expenditure, like rent, food, entertainment, and others.
+Then, you will create categories for each kind of expenditure, like rent, food, entertainment,

-In the summary table, type “Income” in a cell.
+In the summary table, type “Income”.

-In the cells beneath it, type “Expenses” and “Balance.”
+Beneath it, type “Expenses” and “Balance.”

 Next, create formulas to calculate these totals.